-You can consider using a Furlough agreement letter to employees for this purpose.
+You can consider using a Furlough letter for previously furloughed employees for this purpose.
 For further information read Furlough, workforce reduction and managing employees.
 Alternatively, you can consider using a Change to employment terms letter.

-You should note that the Government will support employees by providing an emergency wage package rescue plan called the Coronavirus Job Retention Scheme until the end of October 2020.
-From 1 November 2020, the Government is offering additional support for employees under the Job Retention Scheme.
+You should note that the Government will support employees by providing an emergency wage package rescue plan called the Coronavirus Job Retention Scheme until March 2021.

 What is the Coronavirus Job Retention Scheme?